OhelmX/ohelmx/ok3dx/README.md

 mkdir -p ~/bin
 ```

-These files are NOT managed by git and are included in the various scripts to store environment variables and then values overrides for the two main helm charts.
+These files are NOT managed by git and are included in the various scripts to store environment variables and values overrides for the two main helm charts.

 If your personalisation needs are more substantial, you could copy this repo's `ok3dx` (root level dir) and adapt outside of this repo.
-Don't hesitate to submit PRs if you think others might benefit!
+Don't hesitate to submit PRs if you think others might benefit from your changes!

 ### Cluster init